 Restricting the support of breakpoints to the interval between the next inconsistent marker and the one directly to its left is efficient but overly prohibitive.
-In addition to reducing the support of breakpoints for no reason other than ease of implementation, it diminishes our algorithm's ability to sample type 2 recombination events.
+In addition to reducing the support of breakpoints for no reason other than ease of implementation, it diminishes our algorithm's ability to generate type 2 recombination events.
 Algorithms based on a first-order Markov approximation of the recombination process, such as SMC and SMC', take a rather drastic approach by simply ignoring any event that might have happened anywhere except on the current marginal tree.
 Other algorithms allow recoalescence events to happen further along the sequences while still restricting the position of recombination events.
 The main selling points of these algorithms are their computational efficiency and relative simplicity.
-However, since recombination events are precluded from happening in non-ancestral material, they are inherently incapable of sampling type 2 recombinations.
+However, since recombination events are precluded from happening in non-ancestral material, they are inherently incapable of generating type 2 recombinations.
 In order to simulate these, a sequential algorithm must be able to go back in space, so to speak, while simulating the recombination process: some events must happen to the left of the preceding one.
-This class of algorithm includes samplers such as \pkg{SC} and, by extension, \pkg{SC-sample}.
-Their strategy is to sample a recombination event on either the coalescence branch of the previous RR event or one located upstream.
-This process is repeated until recoalescence with the current marginal tree occurs. \pkg{ARGinfer} is another algorithm able to sample type 2 recombination.
-Being an MCMC sampler, it does so via two proposals: ``adding a new recombination to a lineage'' and ``resampling the breakpoint of a recombination event''~\citep{Mahmoudi2022}.
+This class includes algorithms such as those implemented by \pkg{SC} and, by extension, \pkg{SC-sample}.
+Their strategy is to generate a recombination event on either the coalescence branch of the previous RR event or one located upstream.
+This process is repeated until recoalescence with the current marginal tree occurs. \pkg{ARGinfer} is another algorithm able to produce type 2 recombination.
+Being an MCMC-based, it does so via two proposals: ``adding a new recombination to a lineage'' and ``resampling the breakpoint of a recombination event''~\citep{Mahmoudi2022}.